No. 04–Board Hearings

 The Board Regulations provide that:

 - Parties must be notified of an oral hearing at least fifteen (15) days in advance of the hearing date;

 - Where the expedited process applies (i.e., matters identified in section 14 of the Regulations), the application itself constitutes notice that a hearing may be held at any time.

 The Board also has the general power to abridge these time limits.
 In most cases, the Board attempts to provide as much prior notice as possible.

-The parties are given written notice of a hearing or pre-hearing procedures, usually by facsimile transmission.
+The parties are given written notice of a hearing or pre-hearing procedures.
 In some urgent cases, the parties may be advised by telephone.
 The notice usually contains the date, location and starting time of the Board proceeding, although the specific location is sometimes communicated to the parties at a later date.